Navigation

 If you’re having a topical anaesthetic cream before surgery, it’s usually put on your skin in a thick layer.
 It’s then covered with a dressing, which is taken off just before the procedure (for example, putting a needle in).
 The cream will usually be put on your skin at least an hour before your surgery, but no more than five hours before.

+When you have a local anaesthetic injection, you’ll be asked to stay very still.
+You may notice a warm, tingly sensation as the local anaesthetic starts working.
 If you’re having a nerve block, the anaesthetist will use an ultrasound scan or nerve stimulator to make sure the anaesthetic is going to the right nerve.

-The health professional giving the local anaesthetic will only start the surgical procedure once they’re sure the anaesthetic is working and you don’t feel any pain.
+The healthcare professional giving the local anaesthetic will only start the surgical procedure once they’re sure the anaesthetic is working and you don’t feel any pain.
 If you’re still feeling pain, it’s important to tell them because they will need to use more anaesthetic.

 How long do local anaesthetics take to work?